shawes/ang-moh-in-the-east/_posts/2021-05-28-siglap-grandfather-bak-chor-mee.md

 My favourite bak chor mee in the east just got a new champion.
 The price is higher than some, but the plethora of ingredients justifies it, I just wish there was some pork liver included.

+*Editor's Note:* After purchasing several times, I feel the newness of the shop means they have not quite got their consistency down just quite yet.
+Each time I get a bowl it tastes slightly different.
+But that should come with time.

 **Price:** $4.50

 **Coffee shop:** LTN Food Village